The Sims 3 expansion packs: Gameplay

 Isla Paradiso is the new world that comes with the pack, loosely based on the Caribbean.
 "Isla" is Spanish for "island" and "Paradiso" is Italian for "paradise".
 The world has various types of islands that vary in size and are both inhabited and uncharted, which can be found and explored by Sims.
 There are also pre-made resorts that can be edited and managed by Sims.

 Island Paradise introduces houseboats for Sims to live in.
-These can be docked at any unoccupied port, or anchored anywhere in the ocean, and the player can have a Sim drive the boat wherever they want, as well as retain control of the other Sims in the household as the boat moves.
+These can be docked at any unoccupied port, or anchored anywhere in the ocean.
 Houseboats function the same way as other lots; services (newspaper delivery, mail, etc.) will use speedboats and jet skis to access them.

 The pack also introduces the Scuba diving skill, which will allow Sims to dive underwater at certain points on the map.
 Whilst diving, Sims can catch fish, explore underwater caves, find sunken treasure, as well as use a limited set of social interactions.

-Island Paradise introduces the Lifeguard career.
-Lifeguards are dispatched to a random beach during their work hours, and will have to survey the ocean, rescue Sims who are drowning, and perform CPR demonstrations.
+Island Paradise also introduces the Lifeguard active career.
 Sims can now own and manage resorts, that will provide a daily cash income based on the net profit they make.
-The player can increase the amount of money they get by increasing the guest capacity, as well as providing amenities (fitness equipment, swimming pools, buffet tables, etc.) for guests, in order to increase the resort's rating and allow the hotel to charge higher prices.
-The player can also manage resort staff, hiring workers and choosing their uniforms.

 Mermaids are the new life state introduced in Island Paradise.
 Sims can encounter them while diving, and later summon them onto land.
 Mermaid Sims can breathe underwater, are immune to decompression, and all young adult mermaids have a maximum diving skill.
-If a mermaid spends too much time out of the ocean however, they will become a normal Sim.
+If a mermaid spends too much time out of the ocean they will become a normal Sim.